AlexCuadron/OpenHands/evaluation/benchmarks/aime2025/README_SINGLE_ROLES_V2.md

 4. **Tool Results Integration**: Tool results (observations) are included in the assistant message, formatted as "TOOL RESULT: [result]".

 5. **LLM Patching**: We patch the LLM's completion method to transform the messages before sending them to the LLM.

+6. **Logging Patching**: We patch the LLM's logging mechanism to ensure that only user and assistant roles are used in the logged messages.

 These changes ensure that the LLM receives a single, coherent set of instructions in one user message and maintains a single, growing assistant message, which should improve the consistency and quality of the responses.